uilibs/uiprotect/README.md

 Alternatively you can use the [provided Docker container](#using-docker-container), in which case the only requirement is [Docker](https://docs.docker.com/desktop/) or another OCI compatible orchestrator (such as Kubernetes or podman).

 Windows is **not supported**.
-If you need to use `pyunifiprotect` on Windows, use Docker Desktop and the provided docker container.
+If you need to use `pyunifiprotect` on Windows, use Docker Desktop and the provided docker container or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Install